zhangxunjia/react-projectile-motion/README.md

 ## 👀️ Introduce

 - This component is a projectile motion component.
 Theoretically, the motion trajectory can be from any point on the page to any other point.
+- Support user-defined starting and ending positions for projectile motion
+- Support user-defined projectile
+- Support user-defined projectile motion end callback function
+- Support user-defined animation effects and callback functions after projectile hitting endingDom
-- projectile starts from the center position of the incoming startingDom and ends at the center position of endingDom
+- projectile starts from the center position of the startingDom and ends at the center position of endingDom

 <center><img src="https://raw.githubusercontent.com/zhangxunjia/pictures/main/react-projectile-motion/projectile.png" alt="projectile" style="width: 100%;" /></center>